akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/extractMaterializer.rst

 Extracts the ``Materializer`` from the ``RequestContext``, which can be useful when you want to run an Akka Stream directly in your route.

-See also :ref:`-withMaterializer-` to see how to customise the used materializer for specific inner routes.
+See also :ref:`-withMaterializer-java-` to see how to customise the used materializer for specific inner routes.

 Example
 -------